 In order to earn an undergraduate degree at Newman, you will complete a combination of general education/NSP courses along with your major/minor required courses.
 You can see the courses required for your major in Degree Audit through JetStream.
 You should meet with your advisor to discuss how to read the information provided in Degree Audit and to determine how you are progressing with your degree requirements.

-- We have specially-trained staff and a variety of resources offered in Student Support Services (302 Sacred Heart Hall) to help you determine your major.
-There is an Advisor available specifically to assist students who are undecided on a major and we have a Career Services Director who can provide assistance, including assessments, for your major/career search.
+- We have specially-trained staff and a variety of resources offered in Student Success Center (302 Sacred Heart Hall) to help you determine your major.
+There is an Advisor available specifically to assist students who are exploring majors and we have a Career Services Director who can provide assistance, including assessments, for your major/career search.

 - Faculty members are another good resource for information about careers available to students with a major from their department.
 If you have questions about certain majors, schedule an appointment with the department chair or other faculty members in the department to discuss your options.